-The ADN2870 ERCL extracts information from the monitor photodiode signal relating to the slope of the LI characteristics at the Optical 1 level (P1).
-For lasers with good linearity over temperature, the slope measured by the ADN2870 at the Optical 1 level is representative of the slope anywhere on the LI curve.
-This slope information is used to set the required modulation current to achieve the required optical extinction ratio.
+The ADN2872 ERCL extracts information from the monitor photodiode signal relating to the slope of the LI characteristics at the Optical 1 level (P1).
+For lasers with good linearity over temperature, the slope measured by the ADN2872 at the Optical 1 level is representative of the slope anywhere on the LI curve.
+This slope information sets the required modulation current to achieve the required optical ER.